 8:00 am - 5:00 pm

-True Colors: In a collaborative meeting with Freshman Academy and Educational Support Program members, we will participate in the "True Colors" exercise.
-True Colors is a personality/leadership...
+University Counseling Center Open House: In a collaborative meeting with Freshman Academy and Educational Support Program members, we will participate in a special VIP tour of the University Counseling...